pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 >
 > <cite>Jack</cite>

 It could also be possible that something that is worthless to one may be priceless to some other.
 Jack assumes mutual knowledge, but he is acting on private information.
+Asymmetric information causes market inefficiencies.

 > [!IMPORTANT] Do You Want To Know A Secret?
 > Based On True Events